Hierarchy and World

 Threading

-The trait requires Sync.
-Lattice operations are pure functions and can be called from multiple threads simultaneously, all sharing one &World.
-The analyser's implementation must allow concurrent reads (typical: read-only after ingestion).
+The trait itself imposes no Sync bound, but lattice operations are pure functions and can be called from multiple threads simultaneously, all sharing one &World.
+To use a World that way, make the implementing type Sync so it allows concurrent reads (typical: read-only after ingestion).

 A worked example: descendant lookup